Skip to main content

 The volunteer economy in the parish cannot continue to be relied on as much as it was in the past – we are seeing fewer volunteers able to undertake physical tasks in the Parish such as clearing of footpaths, litter picking, planting and other maintenance work and although many repair and maintenance tasks were undertaken by parish councillors and other volunteers, their time and effort cannot be guaranteed and it is only fair to make recompense for fuel for machinery and for materials used.

-Councillors agreed to increase the precept to £21,000 from £18,500 to ensure forecast increases were covered and less reliance on reserves (savings) which have been depleted in recent years to cover essential costs.
-This increase equates to £6.39 extra for each Band D household for the year, at £53.70 and is the same percentage increase as the previous year – 13%.
-This is Per Household Per Year.
+Councillors agreed to increase the precept to ensure forecast increases were covered and less reliance on reserves (savings) which have been depleted in recent years to cover essential costs.

 Documents